Frequently Asked Questions

 Therapy rates are too expensive to pay weekly, what can I do?

 Therapy sessions with me are based off of an individual's process and progress.
 Therapy for some is weekly, depending on the severity of symptoms and others are bi-weekly.
 There are also cases where clients decide to do maintenance style therapy after the sessions are completed, because let's face it everyone needs their person.
-Maintenance sessions can be done once a month or as needed.
+Maintenance sessions can be done once a month.

 If my rates are unaffordable for you, all hope is not lost.
-I would love to connect you to in-network or in-budget therapist that can meet your needs.
+I would love to connect you to in-network therapist!
 My goal as a therapy is not to be overbooked, but to provide quality therapy that meets the needs that you have during your most vulnerable state.

 Is therapy truly confidential?